 2. Design and Construction

-Once you have identified the best location for the station, you can begin to design and construct it.
+Once you have identified the best location for your eye wash stations, you can begin to design and construct them.
 Some factors to consider include:

 3. Water Supply

 The next step is to choose a water supply for the station.
 The water should be clean and free of contaminants.
 A good option is to connect the station to the facility's potable water supply.

 If this is not possible, another option is to use a container of clean water that can be replenished as needed.
 The container should be made of a material that will not rust or corrode, and it should be properly labeled.